Polling District Review

 Hyndburn Borough Council is launching a review of polling stations across the borough to make sure they meet the needs of residents.

-The review, which begins on 12 August, will also look at the polling districts – how the borough is split into voting areas (or districts) and polling places.
+The review, which begins on 9 September, will also look at the polling districts – i.e. how each ward is split into voting areas (or districts).

 The borough’s returning officer, Jane Ellis, said: “We want to hear the views of all residents who are eligible to vote, that are aged 18 years and over, particularly those who are disabled or organisations that work with people with any type of disability.

-“We want everyone who can vote to be able to use their democratic right and it’s important that polling stations and districts best serve their purpose.
+“We want everyone who can vote to be able to use their democratic right.
 We want to know which stations have good accessibility and those that don’t, and why.
-It would also be helpful to hear suggestions about other places that may be used as polling stations.”
+It would also be helpful to hear suggestions about other places that may be used as polling stations.”.”

 Further details will are available at https://www.hyndburnbc.gov.uk/download-package/polling-district-review/.